SAMURAI CULTURAL CENTRE

 WHO WERE THE SAMURAI

 The Samurai or Bushi - were the Warrior Knights of Pre-modern Japan.

-They later made up the ruling military class - Samurai employed a range of weapons such as bows and arrows, pole-arms such as spears and naginata eventually firearms - matchlock guns arrived in 1543, but their main weapon and symbol was the sword.
+They later made up the ruling military class - Samurai employed a range of weapons such as bows and arrows, pole-arms such as spears and naginata eventually firearms - matchlock guns arrived in 1543, but their main Personal weapon and symbol was the Sword.

 These clans controlled much of Japan.
 The Minamoto and Taira clans also fought wars against